Relten98/budget-o-matic/README.md

   This application is covered by the Open license.

-  Users are (hopefully) expected to follow this lisense guidelines, or else they shalt be smitten with the wrath of my dissapointment.
+  Users are (hopefully) expected to follow the guidelines, or else they shalt be smitten with the wrath of my dissapointment, since this application is not for profit at all.
+If you are going to violate the lisence, I will again, be VERY dissapointed. >:(

   # <a name="contributors"></a> Contributors
-   None
+   Me, Myself, and I.

   # <a name="tests"></a> Tests
-  No tests
+  No tests used.
+Need to really get to using them though.
   <br />

   # <a name="contact"></a> Contact information
   GitHub: [relten98](https://github.com/relten98)
   <br />
   <br/>
-  Have any questions? feel free to email at: diezhandinoty@gmail.com
+  Have any questions, comments, or feel like sending me some hate mail? feel free to email at: diezhandinoty@gmail.com